marek-g/rust-fui/doc/layout_alignment.md

 - `Alignment::End`
 - `Alignment::Stretch`

+The default values are `Alignment::Stretch` except for `StackPanel`, `Vertical` and `Horizontal` for which it is `Alignment::Start`.

-## Rules for control developers
+## Notes for control developers

-Each control is responsible for respecting `HorizontalAlignment` and `VerticalAlignment` attached values on its own.
-Each layout control should pass whole dedicated area to its child (regardless of measured child size), and the child will position itself.
+The `ControlObject` trait implementation for `StyledControl<D>` takes care of respecting these attached values automatically for every control.

+To change the default value, you can insert desired value to `ViewContext` during control creation - see`StackPanel::to_view(...)`.